-Some time ago, SimScale hosted a Formula 1 aerodynamics workshop with veteran race engineer Nicolas Perrin, the founder of UK-based motorsports engineering company Perrinn Limited.
-The company is revolutionizing the racecar design world by creating open source automobiles, helping source new design talent to develop the cars.
+Some time ago, SimScale hosted the F1 Aerodynamics Workshop with veteran race engineer Nicolas Perrin, the founder of UK-based motorsports engineering company Perrinn Limited.
+The company is revolutionizing the racecar design world by creating open source automobiles and helping source new design talent to develop the cars.

-In the workshop mentioned above, Nicolas Perrinn gave some great insights into various fascinating aspects of aerodynamics in a race car, explaining the interaction between the front wing and the wheels or how the vortices help to improve the downforce.
+In the above-mentioned workshop, Nicolas Perrinn shared some great insights into various fascinating aspects of Formula 1 aerodynamics, explaining the interaction between the front wing of a race car and the wheels and how the vortices help to improve the downforce.

-The video recording of the full workshop with Perrin is available on YouTube, but we also decided to share some of his advice to you in an easy read.
+The video recording of the full workshop on Formula 1 aerodynamics with Perrin is available on YouTube, but we also decided to share some of his advice in an easy-to-read format.
 The transcript below includes some of his comments and a Q&A session that followed.

-With the help of the second image, it is easier to understand: You can see we give parameters everywhere for the thickness and then we just link the lines to create some sort of profiles with curves.
-Afterward we go into the 3D space.
+With the help of the second image, it is easier to understand.
+You can see we give parameters everywhere for the thickness, and then we just link the lines to create some profiles with curves.
+Afterward, we go into the 3D space.

 How does the number of elements and the positioning help to increase the efficiency of a wing in Formula 1 aerodynamics? (asked by Nunez-Milan)